florenceasitwas/site/_sources/paatz-smn.md

 the side aisles, lancet windows in the clerestory).
-At the top of each nave a round-arched frieze, which is cranked over the buttresses on the side aisles (not on the central nave); lion heads as gargoyles on the crankings.The front, somewhat younger bays (after 1300) have slightly different window and frieze profiles than the last two bays in front of the transept, which are somewhat

-older (around 1278-1300).- On the east side in the third bay, a later (around 1300), now walled- up, magnificent side portal (103a) in the type of a richly varied round-arched pillar-pillar portal.
+At the top of each nave a round-arched frieze, which is cranked over the buttresses on the side aisles (not on the central nave); lion heads as gargoyles on the crankings.The front, somewhat younger bays (after 1300) have slightly different window and frieze profiles than the last two bays in front of the transept, which are somewhat older (around 1278-1300).- On the east side in the third bay, a later (around 1300), now walled-up, magnificent side portal (103a) in the type of a richly varied round-arched pillar-pillar portal.

-Transept and choir chapels; around 1246-79.
+#### Transept and choir chapels; around 1246-79.
 Basic features.
 The two transepts, the crossing between them and the adjoining main choir chapel are somewhat lower than the central nave of the nave; chapels of much lower height are placed in front of the transepts all around, with a strong corner pillar of rectangular base at each corner